pycom/pycom-documentation/chapter/tutorials/all/aws.md

 #MQTT_OPER_TIMEOUT = 5
 ```

-### Subscibe / Publish (main.py)
+### Subscibe / Publish (`main.py`)

-To subsribe to a topic:
+To subscribe to a topic:
 - Go to the AWS Iot page, click on manage and choose your device
 - From the left hand side, choose Activity and then click MQTT client.
 - Choose the <a href="../../../img/aws-9.png" target="_blank">topic name</a> you entered in the configuration file.
 - Messages should be published as shown in the <a href="../../../img/aws-10.png" target="_blank">diagram</a>

 ```python